-We have all sorts of users using our product – from DJ’s to mastering engineers to my dad – well truth be told he’s only seen it and likes the moving bubbles.
+We have all sorts of users using our platform – from DJ’s to mastering engineers to my dad – well truth be told he’s only seen it and likes the moving bubbles on the profile pages!
 One of our largest groups of users are music producers, I myself fit into this cohort.

 - Groove 3